wowpin/dumserver/README.md

 Head over to the [Wiki](http://dumengine.wikidot.com/dum-v0-1-feature-summary) for small breakdown of core features in the initial version 0.1.
 All changes/improvements/fixes since 0.1 are being documented in [CHANGELOG.md](CHANGELOG.md)

 ## Running the Server
-Running your own instance is really straight-forward, instructions below tested on an Ubuntu instance.
+**IMPORTANT:** Ubuntu 18.04 LTS is required!

-1. `sudo apt-get update` and `sudo apt-get upgrade`
+1. Update your system `sudo apt-get update && sudo apt-get upgrade`
-2. Install Python3: `sudo apt-get install python3`
+2. Install dumserver by running `sudo wget -O - https://raw.githubusercontent.com/wowpin/dumserver/master/installer.sh | bash`
-3. Install Pip3: `sudo apt-get install python3-pip`
-4. Install Commentjson: `sudo pip3 install commentjson`
-5. Install git: `sudo apt-get install git-core`
-6. Run `git clone https://github.com/wowpin/dumserver.git` to download Dumserver
-7. CD into dumserver folder and run the server: `python3 dumserver.py`
+3. CD into 'dumserver' and run it by typing 'python3 dumserver.py'

-You will be greeted by some boot-time messages - your server is up and running!

 You now should be able to connect to your server on `<server IP/hostname>:35123`